legaard/mixtape/README.md

 >}
 >```

 When a builder has been added to a `Fixture` then it can be used by other builders (or in templates).
-Maybe - building on the hero example - the _age_ of a superhero should meet at certain criteria, i.e. value must be between 18 and 99.
+Maybe - building on the hero example - the _age_ of a superhero should meet a certain criteria, i.e. value must be between 18 and 99.

 ```js
 const { Fixture, Builder, NumberGenerator } = require('@mixtape/core');